Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/feature-selection.md

 2. We can keep the original `SingleCellExperiment` object and specify the genes to use for downstream functions via an extra argument like `subset.row=`.
 This is useful if the analysis uses multiple sets of HVGs at different steps, whereby one set of HVGs can be easily swapped for another in specific steps.
-However, it can be inconvenient to repeatedly specify the same HVG set across steps.

     ```r